Valeri Nichushkin

-Valeri Ivanovich Nichushkin (Валерий Иванович Ничушкин; born March 4, 1995) is a Russian professional ice hockey right winger for the Colorado Avalanche of the National Hockey League (NHL).
-Nicknamed "Big Val", "Nuke", and "the Chu Chu Train", he was selected by the Dallas Stars in the first round, 10th overall, of the 2013 NHL entry draft.
-Nichushkin won the Stanley Cup with the Avalanche in 2022.
+Valeri Ivanovich Nichushkin (Валерий Иванович Ничушкин; born March 4, 1995) is a Russian professional ice hockey player who is a right winger for the Columbus Blue Jackets of the National Hockey League (NHL).
+He was selected by the Dallas Stars in the first round, 10th overall, of the 2013 NHL entry draft.
+Nichushkin won the Stanley Cup with the Colorado Avalanche in 2022.

 Playing career

 Early career

 After one season in the Kontinental Hockey League (KHL), Nichushkin transferred from Traktor Chelyabinsk to Dynamo Moscow on May 1, 2013.
 He then signed a two-year contract with Dynamo.
 However, the deal was terminated conditionally, allowing Nichushkin to play in the NHL, or return to Dynamo if he failed to make the NHL team.

 NHL and KHL

 Dallas Stars

 Nichushkin played his first regular season NHL game on October 3, 2013, against the Florida Panthers.
 He scored his first career NHL goal on November 3, against Craig Anderson of the Ottawa Senators.

 Following a strong rookie season, registering 14 goals and 20 assists, Nichushkin suffered from hip and groin soreness in the beginning of his sophomore campaign in 2014–15.
 Five games into the season, Nichushkin opted for hip surgery, which was performed on November 18, 2014.
 He rehabbed in New Jersey and re-joined the team in March 2015, practicing in a red no-contact jersey.